-As noted by the United States Census Bureau, approximately 206,000 people divorced in 2015 alone.
+As noted by the CDC the divorce rate in the US is 2.7 per 1,000 population, and approximately 747,000 people divorced in 2020.
 Although divorce can be common for many people, it is still a process that can remain overwhelming for many.
 Understanding how the process works and what steps could be involved, however, could ease the process for those concerned.
 Having the adequate information necessary to file for divorce can put spouses on the right track for a temperate divorce procedure.

 When Divorce Proceedings Are Underway, Knowledge in Divorce Law Matters